 If you have done a purchase from an online shop / e-marked place registered in the VOEC-scheme and

-- …if you have paid VAT to the online shop at the time of purchase and the transport company has also Customs cleared the shipment and charged you import duties and taxes?
+- …you have paid VAT to the online shop at the time of purchase and import charges to the transport company

-- ...if the online shop has charged you VAT on a commodity that should be exempt from VAT (for example a book)?
+- ...the online shop has charged you VAT on a commodity that should be exempt from VAT (for example a book)?

-If you want a refund of taxes for goods sent in exchange or return, you must apply to the Norwegian Tax Administration for a refund of the VAT and to the Norwegian Customs for refund of possible customs duties.
-Example of goods where you may have been charged Customs duties are clothing (textiles).
+If you want a refund of VAT and customs duty for goods that have been sent back or exchanged, you must apply to the Norwegian Tax Administration for refund of VAT and to the Customs for refund of customs duty.

 Most goods are duty free, so the probability that you will have to apply to the Tax Administration only is high.
 If you have imported clothing made from textiles and some ready-made textile products such as bed linens, towels and curtains, you may have been charged with customs duty.